soulrrrrr/soulrrrrr.github.io/content/en/about.md

 I had a childhood without easy access to electronic devices, where I developed reading habits.

-As a child and adolescent, I read for entertainment, but now I read for learning and growth.
+As a child and adolescent, I read for entertainment and fun, but now I read for learning and growth.
 Reading is the most effective way to learn from the greatest people throughout the world and history.
 Although the purpose changed, the enjoyment didn't change.